about us TaL AM Tal Sela training Contact Us

 (A) TaL AM covers subjects taught in day schools in the Diaspora, and differs slightly from grade to grade, as certain subjects are introduced in later stages.
 These subjects include:

-(*) Literacy program teaching reading, writing and oral expression
+(*) Literacy track teaching reading, writing and oral expression

 (*) The Jewish Year, covering daily life in the classroom, at home, and in the environment; Shabbat; the Jewish holidays.